snate/memoco_ex/ex2_heur/README.md

 ## Run GA on different instances

-You can solve a Pythagorean 3-4-5 instance by entering the following command in this folder:
+You can solve a TSP instance by entering the following command in this folder:

     bash scripts/run/run_<instance>.sh <configuration>